explodinggradients/ragas/docs/metrics.md

 results = context_rel.score(dataset)
 ```

 3. `answer_relevancy`: measures how relevant is the generated answer to the prompt.
-This is quantified using conditional likelihood of an LLM generating the question given the answer.
-This is implemented using a custom model.
+If the generated answer is incomplete or contains redundant information the score will be low.
+This is quantified by working out the chance of an LLM generating the given question using the generated answer.
 Values range (0,1), higher the better.
 ```python
 from ragas.metrics.answer_relevancy import AnswerRelevancy answer_relevancy = AnswerRelevancy(model_name="t5-small")